 He then signed a four-year contract with Toulon in the Top 14 league.
 The length of the contract was a first for the club.
-During Summer 2018 he signed with the Cardiff Blues in PRO14 making seven appearances before receiving a compassionate release to return to California where his wife and five children were living.
+In Summer of 2018, he signed with the Cardiff Blues in PRO14 making seven appearances before receiving a compassionate release to return to California where his wife and five children were living.

 Samu also played with the Barbarians in 2013 where he debuted against the Lions in Hong Kong.

 Samu is one of the best players to have worn a USA jersey and he is loyal to the teams he has played for.
 His leadership and prowess as a player will be invaluable for the Seattle Seawolves in 2021.